tomlincr/website-academic/content/project/CVD-COVID-UK/CVD-COVID-UK.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-Contributing clinical experience to development of COVID-19 Severity phenotypes from linked EHR data for 54 million patients in England.
+Contributing clinical experience, data wrangling and analytical skills to development of COVID-19 Severity phenotypes from linked EHR data for 54 million patients in England.

 Work packages: